 Enjoy an extra-special communion service in either the 1857 Meeting House or the Parkville Church.
 We have all the items needed for communion; just bring the bread and juice.
 We will do the rest for you.

 We offer the use of our churches for an old-fashioned wedding service.

 Seal your decision to follow Christ while being baptized in the back yard of the James and Ellen White Wood Street Home.

 Looking for some place different to have your church picnic?

 Come enjoy great fellowship under the trees.
 We have three city blocks giving you lots of room to stretch out your blankets under the trees, and set up your soccer, tennis, or volleyball nets.
 Then take a few minutes to visit the Wood Street home, where all 6 members of the White family once lived.

 Teachers hold a day of classes, give your students an opportunity to sit in an 1850s one-room school house and learn what it was like in the olden days.
 Children write on slates, play the old-fashioned games that used to be played at recess and eat lunch under the trees just like “way back then”.

 Volunteer for a day, a week, or even longer

 Help is needed in many areas: keeping the buildings painted on a regular schedule, doing library work, carpentry work, lawn/garden care, routine general cleaning and upkeep.
 During tourist season, April through October, guides are needed to welcome visitors and help with tours.
-Several thousand earliteen youth attending the International Pathfinder Camporee in Oshkosh, Wisconsin, will be visiting the Village in July and August of 2014 so extra help will be needed then.
 Look at your calendar to see when you can volunteer.